Morrisons Delivery Refund: How Refunds Work and How to Request One

 Morrisons’ Help Hub says customers can request refunds through the groceries website or app for issues such as missing items, damaged products, unsatisfactory items, and products with unsatisfactory dates.
 Its online order page also says that if your order was delivered or collected within the previous 24 hours, you can request a refund by logging into your groceries account, going to Orders, choosing the correct order, and completing the refund request.

 So the key point is not only what went wrong, but also how recently the order arrived.
+If the problem is still unclear, it can help to separate the refund stage from the wider list of Morrisons delivery problems.

 How to Request a Morrisons Delivery Refund